fengpf/gowhole/middleware/kafka/kafka-docker/README.md

 Older compose files using the short-version of port mapping may encounter Kafka client issues if their connection to individual brokers cannot be guaranteed.

 See the included sample compose file ```docker-compose-swarm.yml```

+## Release process

+See the [wiki](https://github.com/wurstmeister/kafka-docker/wiki/ReleaseProcess) for information on adding or updating versions to release to Dockerhub.

 ## Tutorial